adhranjan/bms-images/README.md

-# DevOps & Dev Environment Docker Setup
+# Ranjan Adhikari's DevOps & Dev Environment Docker Setup

 This repository contains a Docker Compose setup for a comprehensive development and testing environment.
 It includes commonly used services such as Redis, Kafka, RabbitMQ, Jenkins, MySQL, Mailpit, NFS, and related tools.

+---

+## Website
+Check out more about me and my projects: [https://ranjan.fyi](https://ranjan.fyi)

 ---